 Once more he turns to what was the grandest element of the landscape, the poplar trees.
 They have been felled, or cut down, since the last time he was there.
 They no longer provide him with the shade they used to.
 His favourite tree is now his “seat.”
 This is a reference to the fact that the trees are horizontal on the ground, they have been cut down and, at this point anyway, abandoned.

 The setting has been transformed and permanently changed within his mind.
-This descriptions the poet has included are presented through a setting, but represent something so much larger.
+This description the poet has included are presented through a setting, but represents something so much larger.
 Cowper has crafted a larger commentary on loss and change.
 As well as the inability to get back something, or some time, lost.

-In the third stanza the speaker turns to another creature that has been impacted by the cutting down of the poplars in the field.
-He mentions “The blackbird” which has “fled” the poplar field for some other “retreat” which is now more hospitable.
+In the third stanza, the speaker turns to another creature that has been impacted by the cutting down of the poplars in the field.
+He mentions “The blackbird” which has “fled” the poplar field for some other “retreat” that is now more hospitable.
 “He,” referring to the bird, is looking for somewhere that can “screen” him from the heat.

 He knows that becoming part of the past is his own fate as well.
 “Ere long,” or before long, he too will be lost.
 When this happens, and he is dead, he will be covered in “turf” or earth, and have a “stone” at his head.